 If you're lugging a projector out to the backyard, you’ll want to consider the size and weight.

 Outdoor movie nights are becoming a popular pastime.
 To get a good, crisp image on an outdoor screen, you'll want a projector with high light output.
 We recommend a minimum of 2,000 lumens to cut through outdoor light pollution.

 Most people use their projectors mainly for "event viewing" — movies at night and the occasional sports broadcast.
 If that's your plan, the simplest option is to set up the projector on a table or other flat surface.
 You can keep it stowed away in a closet or cupboard when you're not using it.

 A projector's image can be raised for table placement or lowered for ceiling mounting.

 As the illustration above shows, a projector's image doesn't follow the lens precisely.
 The image is offset a bit to allow placement on a table or ceiling mounting.
 Either way, it's important to make sure the lens is parallel to the screen.
 If the projector and screen aren't correctly aligned, the image will look like a trapezoid instead of a rectangle.

 If you have more of a dedicated home theater in mind (or if you want to keep your projector out of the reach of small children), you can ceiling-mount it.
 This makes for a neat, uncluttered look, but it does call for some DIY skills.

 With any projector, the further you position it from your screen, the bigger the image will be.
-But different projectors have different "throw ratios."
-The throw ratio is the relationship between a projector's distance from the screen and the width of the image.
+You’ll want to make sure that your room will work with the "throw ratios" of your prospective projector.
+This spec tells you the relationship between a projector's distance from the screen and the width of the image.